JasperSnoek/spearmint/spearmint-lite/README.md

 best result observed so far, the job-id it came from and a dump of the names and values of all of the parameters corresponding to that result.

-A script, cleanup.sh, is provided to completely restart an experiment and delete all the results and intermediate files.
-Simply run `cleanup.sh <experiment_dir>`
+A script, bin/cleanup, is provided to completely restart an experiment and delete all the results and intermediate files.
+Simply run `bin/cleanup <experiment_dir>`

 Matlab code can also be optimized using this package.
 To do so, you must specify in config.pb "type: Matlab" and use a matlab wrapper with